alan7622/dashboard/README.md

 # Payments Data Dashboard

-This is a Circle Internet Financial interview problem to create a dashboard to display some peer-to-peer payments data.
+Create a dashboard to display some peer-to-peer payments data.
 You've been given a web server that produces some data describing a stream of peer-to-peer payments.
 You should create a React.js or Vue.js web dashboard that displays the data.

 ## Server